dushanprojects/GCP_Terrafrom_Modules/README.md

-# GCP Terraform Common Examples
+# GCP Terraform Modules and Common Examples

 This repository contains a collection of reusable and practical Terraform examples for Google Cloud Platform (GCP).
 Each module demonstrates common patterns and best practices to help you quickly build reliable infrastructure on GCP.